 I love the approach of treating culture as a product, and constantly iterating and experimenting with it.
 I think that sounds like a great experiment to run, as long as it’s balanced with points of reflection to see if it’s working.

-Can you recommend any frameworks for influencing customer roadmaps in B2B settings to keep focus on the end users?
+Can you recommend any frameworks for influencing customer roadmaps in B2B settings to keep the focus on the end-users?

-It’s important to from the very top - do your culture, mission, values, and business model align with focusing on the end user, and to what extend.
+It’s important to have the following clear-cut - do your culture, mission, values, and business model align with focusing on the end-user, as well as to what extent.

 If you can get that alignment, the individual decisions get much easier.